tauseef-ameen/KubernetesWorkout/README.md

 Welcome to the official GitHub repository for the book **Kubernetes Workout**.

-This book is designed for developers who want to **learn Kubernetes by doing** — not by reading abstract theory or working with outdated sample apps.
+This book is designed for developers who want to **learn Kubernetes by doing**, not by reading abstract theory or working with outdated sample apps.
 Whether you're building microservices in **Java**, **Quarkus**, or any other modern framework, this book shows you how to deploy, manage, and troubleshoot real applications in Kubernetes.

 ---